boucadair/ipfix-tcpoptions-and-v6eh/draft-boucadair-opsawg-ipfix-tcpo-v6eh.md

       contained the respective IPv6 extension header, the value of the corresponding bit is 0.
 The IPv6 EH associated with each bit is provided in [NEW_IPFIX_IPv6EH_SUBREGISTRY].

-      The value can be encoded in fewer octets as per the guidelines in Section 6.2 of {{!RFC7011}}.
+: The value should be encoded in fewer octets as per the guidelines in {{Section 6.2 of !RFC7011}}.

-   * Abstract Data Type: unsigned
+Abstract Data Type:
+: unsigned

-   * Data Type Semantics: flags
+Data Type Semantics:
-   * Reference: [This-Document]
+: flags

+Additional Information:
-   * Additional Information: See the assigned bits to each IPv6 extension header in [NEW_IPFIX_IPv6EH_SUBREGISTRY].
-See [RFC8200] for the general definition of IPv6 extension headers and [IPv6-EH] for assigned extension headers.
+: See the assigned bits to each IPv6 extension header in [NEW_IPFIX_IPv6EH_SUBREGISTRY].
+: See {{!RFC8200}} for the general definition of IPv6 extension headers and {{IPv6-EH}} for assigned extension headers.

+Reference:
+: This-Document

-# TCP Options
+# Information Elements for TCP Options

+## tcpOptionsFull Information Element {#sec-tcpfull}

-## New Information Elements for the Full TCP Options Range: tcpOptionsFull
+This section specifies a new Information Elements to cover the full TCP options range.

-This document requests IANA to add this new IPFIX IE to the IPFIX registry:
+Name:

-   *  Name: tcpOptionsFull
+: tcpOptionsFull

+ElementID:
-   *  ElementID: TBD2
+: TBD2

-   * Description:
+Description:
-      TCP options in packets of this Flow.
-The information is encoded in a set of bit fields.
+: TCP options in packets of this Flow.
+The information is encoded
+      in a set of bit fields.
 For each TCP option, there is a bit in this set.
 The bit is set to 1 if any observed packet of this Flow contains the corresponding TCP option.
 Otherwise, if no observed packet of this Flow contained the respective TCP option, the value of the corresponding bit is 0.

-      Options are mapped to bits according to their option numbers.
+: Options are mapped to bits according to their option numbers.
       Option number X is mapped to bit X.  TCP option numbers are maintained by IANA.

-      The value can be encoded in fewer octets as per the guidelines in Section 6.2 of {{!RFC7011}}.
+: The value should be encoded in fewer octets as per the guidelines in {{Section 6.2 of !RFC7011}}.

-   * Abstract Data Type: unsigned
+Abstract Data Type:
+: unsigned

-   * Data Type Semantics: flags
+Data Type Semantics:
-   * Reference: [This-Document]
+: flags

+Additional Information:
-   * Additional Information: See the assigned TCP option kinds at {{IANA-TCP}}.
-See {{!RFC9293}} for the general definition of TCP options.
+: See the assigned TCP option kinds at {{IANA-TCP}}.
+: See {{!RFC9293}} for the general definition of TCP options.

+Reference:
+: This-Document

 ## New Information Elements for Shared TCP Options

 ExIDs can be either 2 or 4 bytes in length {{!RFC6994}}.
 Two new IPFIX IEs are defined to accomodate these two lengths without introducing extra complexity in mixing both types in the same IPFIX IE.

-This document requests IANA to add the following new IPFIX IEs to the IANA IPFIX registry {{IANA-IPFIX}}.

-### tcpExID16 Information Element
+### tcpExID16 Information Element {#sec-ex16}

+Name:
-   *  Name: tcpExID16
+: tcpExID16

+ElementID:
-   *  ElementID: TBD3
+: TBD3

+Description:
-   *  Description: Observed 2-byte Expermients IDs (ExIDs) in a shared TCP option (Kind=253 or 254).
+: Observed 2-byte Expermients IDs (ExIDs) in a shared
+      TCP option (Kind=253 or 254).
 The information is encoded in a set of 16-bit fields.
 Each 16-bit field carries the observed 2-byte ExID in a shared option.

-   *  Abstract Data Type: octetArray
+Abstract Data Type:
+: octetArray

-   *  Data Type Semantics: identifier
+Data Type Semantics:
+: identifier

+Additional Information:
-   *  Additional Information: See assigned 16-bit ExIDs at {{IANA-TCP-EXIDs}}.
+: See assigned 16-bit ExIDs at {{IANA-TCP-EXIDs}}.

-   *  Reference: [This-Document]
+Reference:
+: This-Document

-### tcpExID32 Information Element
+### tcpExID32 Information Element {#sec-ex32}

+Name:
-   *  Name: tcpExID32
+: tcpExID32

+ElementID:
-   *  ElementID: TBD4
+: TBD4

+Description:
-   *  Description: Observed 4-byte Expermients ID (ExIDs) in a shared TCP option (Kind=253 or 254).
+: Observed 4-byte Expermients ID (ExIDs) in a shared
+      TCP option (Kind=253 or 254).
 The information is encoded in a set of 16-bit fields.
 Each 32-bit field carries the observed 4-byte ExID in a shared option.

-   *  Abstract Data Type: octetArray
+Abstract Data Type:
+: octetArray

-   *  Data Type Semantics: identifier
+Data Type Semantics:
+: identifier

+Additional Information:
-   *  Additional Information: See assigned 32-bit ExIDs at {{IANA-TCP-EXIDs}}.
+: See assigned 32-bit ExIDs at {{IANA-TCP-EXIDs}}.

-   *  Reference: [This-Document]
+Reference:
+: This-Document

 # Security Considerations